Music

 Doing What’s Right Can Never Be Wrong!

-Assembly Performance- The Hare Sisters, Hee and Haw, have just returned home after a full day at school.
+The Hare Sisters, Hee and Haw, have just returned home after a full day at school.
 Hee is very happy and Haw is very sad.
-Reminded by wise words from their Maw, the sisters agree using good words, kind words and great words is how they should act no matter what others say or do, because doing what’s right can never be wrong!
-This NEW Interactive program is filled with character building prompts and word recognition lessons wrapped around well known tunes (repetitive singing) for ease of remembering. - Grades: PreK-2
+Reminded by wise words from their Maw, the sisters agree that using good words, kind words, and great words is how they should act, no matter what others say or do, because doing what’s right can never be wrong!
+This NEW Interactive program is filled with character-building prompts and word recognition lessons wrapped around well-known tunes (repetitive singing) for easy memorization.

 Audience Limit: 250